Blepharoplasty (Droopy Lids)

 Types of Blepharoplasty

 Cosmetic surgeons have different techniques based on what they feel leaves the patient with the best aesthetic outcome.
-In general the procedure usually involves:
+A functional blepharoplasty or a transconjunctival blepharoplasty can be performed.
+It is important to note that these procedures do not radically change your face but can enhance your appearance.

 Transconjunctival blepharoplasty is another option for eyelid surgery in younger patients with thicker, more elastic skin.
-In this procedure, which only corrects the lower lid:
+In this procedure, which only corrects the lower lid, excess fat is removed.
+This type of blepharoplasty is for cosmetic purposes and has no effect on a patient’s vision.
+The results will leave the patient looking younger and refreshed.

 Blepharoplasty is performed on an outpatient basis in an outpatient surgery center, or a hospital.
-Local anesthesia (around your eyelids) and sedation anesthesia is most often used.
+Local anesthesia, around your eyelids, and sedation anesthesia are most often used.

-Flesh-colored, self-absorbable sutures are commonly used.
-Scars may remain pink for nearly 6 months after surgery, but eventually fade to a subtle white line.
+After the procedure, the incisions are most commonly closed with flesh-colored, self-absorbable sutures.
+Other options are tissue glue or surgical tape.
+Following the procedure, your eyelids are usually loosely covered with gauze.
+Scars may remain pink for nearly 6 months after surgery, but eventually, fade to a subtle white line.
 Smoking always delays healing time.

 Though healing takes time, it is only temporary in comparison to the long-lasting youthful results you will gain with eyelid surgery!